brandur/sorg/content/articles/postgres-default.md

 they're created so that there's no need to check `atthasmissing` when returning their contents.

 {{Figure "Fast column creation with existing rows loading defaults from pg_attribute."
-(NewImgSrcAndAlt "/assets/images/postgres-default/implementation.svg" "Fast column creation with existing rows loading defaults from pg_attribute.")}}
+(ImgSrcAndAlt "/assets/images/postgres-default/implementation.svg" "Fast column creation with existing rows loading defaults from pg_attribute.")}}

 The `pg_attribute` fields are only used as long as they have to be.
 If at any point the table is rewritten,